 All forms need to be submitted within 10 days post-travel either via mail (617W.
-168th St. 3rd floor, New York, NY 10032), fax (212-305-4569) or email to Gina Frassetto (gf125@cumc.columbia.edu).
-Indicate whether you are a current student or recent graduate of the program.
+168th St. 3rd floor, New York, NY 10032), fax (212-305-4569) or email to the DPT program's Administrative & Business Manager, Gina Frassetto (gf125@cumc.columbia.edu).
 Photographs of documents are not acceptable.
-If the receipts do not include your name for verification, then a copy of the credit card statement showing your name and payment(s) needs to be submitted.
+Original receipts should be provided, including boarding pass, conference flyer, original conference badge, and proof of attendance.
+In addition, all names of students sharing accommodations must be documented on the final bill.
+Meal compensation requires an individual list of items ordered along with a credit card statement showing your name and payment(s) to be submitted.
+Credit card statements do not replace receipts.
 Your card number and all unrelated charges should be blacked out.

-Guidelines for Work-Study
+Guidelines for Work Study